US Supreme Court Rulings Will Impact In-house Counsel Duties

 Overview:

-• On Friday, the Supreme Court weighed in on two cases facing the US Commerce Department, issuing a much-anticipated ruling that strikes down the key interpretative framework established in the court’s 1984 Chevron v.
+• On June 28, the Supreme Court weighed in on two cases facing the US Commerce Department, issuing a much-anticipated ruling that strikes down the key interpretative framework established in the court’s 1984 Chevron v.
 Natural Resources Defense Council decision.

-• With majorities of 6-3 and 6-2 (with Justice Kentaji Brown Jackson recused from the Loper Bright Enterprises case), Chief Justice John Roberts wrote in the combined opinion that “Chevron defies the command of the APA [Administrative Procedure Act] that ‘the reviewing court’ — not the agency whose action it reviews — is to ‘decide all relevant questions of law’ and ‘interpret . . . statutory provisions.’”
+• With majorities of 6-3 and 6-2 (with Justice Ketanji Brown Jackson recused from the Loper Bright Enterprises case), Chief Justice John Roberts wrote in the combined opinion that “Chevron defies the command of the APA [Administrative Procedure Act] that ‘the reviewing court’ — not the agency whose action it reviews — is to ‘decide all relevant questions of law’ and ‘interpret . . . statutory provisions.’”

 What it means: The ruling undoes a framework that has stood for 40 years, leaving many unanswered questions for in-house counsel.
 The shift curtails the broad regulatory power that federal agencies have used to implement Congressional acts without requiring additional legislation.